petfold/ontodag/README.md

 - [ ] More extensive test cases
 - [ ] Select suitable ontology for importing (to serve as the basis of the DAG)
 - [ ] Sub-class of OntoDAG with counters (for statistics)
-- [ ] Sub-class of OntoDAG with weights, i.e. conditional probabilities (for machine learning)
+- [ ] Optimize retrieval and storage by choosing subsets of query items and finding existing nodes already stored in the DAG.
 - [ ] Add and remove intermediate nodes to optimize search in the graph
 - [ ] Implement space and time calculation for graph items (e.g. century, GPS bounding box)
   - categories for item types, e.g. point in time, time interval, geo coordinates, geo area, url